microsoft/FeatureManagement-Dotnet/README.md

 **Note:** Only a single feature filter interface can be implemented by a single type.
 Trying to add a feature filter that implements more than a single feature filter interface will result in an `ArgumentException`.

+### Using Contextual and Non-contextual Filters With the Same Alias
-**Advanced:** Filters pf `IFeatureFilter` and `IContextualFeatureFilter` can share the same alias.
-Specifically, you can have one filter alias shared by 0 or 1 IFeatureFilter and 0 or N IContextualFeatureFilter<T>, so long as there is at most 1 applicable filter for T.
+Filters of `IFeatureFilter` and `IContextualFeatureFilter` can share the same alias.
+Specifically, you can have one filter alias shared by 0 or 1 `IFeatureFilter` and 0 or N `IContextualFeatureFilter<ContextType>`, so long as there is at most one applicable filter for `ContextType`.

 The following passage describes the process of selecting a filter when contextual and non-contextual filters of the same name are registered in an application.